kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 There are three different Kedro runners that can run the pipeline:

-* `SequentialRunner` - runs your nodes sequentially; once a node has completed its task then the next one starts.
+* `SequentialRunner` - runs nodes sequentially; once a node has completed its task then the next one starts.
-* `ParallelRunner` - runs your nodes in parallel; independent nodes are able to run at the same time, which is more efficient when there are independent branches in your pipeline and enables you to take advantage of multiple CPU cores.
+* `ParallelRunner` - runs nodes in parallel; independent nodes are able to run at the same time, which is more efficient when there are independent branches in your pipeline and enables you to take advantage of multiple CPU cores.
-* `ThreadRunner` - runs your nodes in parallel, similarly to `ParallelRunner`, but uses multithreading instead of multiprocessing.
+* `ThreadRunner` - runs nodes in parallel, similarly to `ParallelRunner`, but uses multithreading instead of multiprocessing.

 By default, Kedro uses a `SequentialRunner`, which is instantiated when you execute `kedro run` from the terminal.
 If you decide to use `ParallelRunner`, `ThreadRunner` or a custom runner, you can do so through the `--runner` flag as follows: